 The two advantages I see to these courses are these.
 First, you are exposed over and over to the actual test style and conditions that you will face on the day of the actual test.
 This is beneficial no matter how you look at it.
 Secondly, I am convinced that the MCAT is as much a mental thing as it is anything else.
 If taking a preparatory course will help you feel better about the test mentally, it is something you should consider.
 If however, it will simply create more stress because it is one more thing to do, then I would recommend reconsidering taking a prep course.

 There is no prep course that is better than the other.
 I have talked to many students who liked and disliked both Kaplan and Princeton.
 It is a personal decision.
 They approach the material from different teaching styles, and you need to determine which one is the best fit for your particular learning style.

 How else can I study for the MCAT if I don't want to take a commercial prep course?

 There are numerous ways to approach preparing for the MCAT.
 NOTHING, repeat, NOTHING substitutes for learning the material the first time through when you are taking the classes.
 However, other things students have done that seemed to work include the following.
-Some formed study groups with one or two other people, and met ach week for 3-4 hours and worked on the material.
-They usually started in August the semester prior to the test.
-Others use commercially available books that you can get from any book store.
-Others have simply used their old text books and done things on their own.
+Some formed study groups with one or two other people and met each week for 3-4 hours and worked on the material.
+They usually started in August, the semester prior to the test.
+Others use commercially available books that you can get from any bookstore.
+Others have simply used their old textbooks and done things on their own.
 It is my opinion, based on many years of talking to students, that the LEAST effective way to prepare for the MCAT is to study alone.
-You tend to study those things that you understand or like, and ignore those things that are hard or you don't understand.
+You tend to study those things that you understand or like and ignore those things that are hard or you don't understand.
 Again, it is important to stress that the best way to prepare for this test is to use a method that will help you feel the most confident about your ability to do well.

 How many times can I take the MCAT?